wso2/product-sp/modules/distribution/README.txt

 	- Cross-tenant analytics support for the super tenant

+	- Incremental analytics support

+	- Reworked CarbonJDBC Spark connector for interacting with relational DBs

 	- Ability to use any data type as a facet field

-	- Various bug fixes and improvements
+	- Various bug fixes and improvements (see https://wso2.org/jira/issues/?filter=13152)

 For a full list of improvements over DAS 3.1.0, please write to us at dev@wso2.org.